-• Satisfy Head Start expectations and send results of health screenings home in a timely manner.

-- Collaboration between nurses, teachers, paraprofessionals, Family Liaison Specialists (FLS) and other relevant Head Start staff of the children referred for follow-up services. - Nurses communicate with parents at drop-off and pick-up and place phone calls to parents who are not available for face-to-face meetings; and solicit interpretation services if required. - Teachers, FLS and paraprofessionals provide additional reminders to parents if needed. - Problem-solve with parents and staff to identify barriers to acquiring follow-up services and identify individualized solutions to address any barriers.
+- Satisfy Head Start expectations and send results of health screenings home in a timely manner. - Collaboration between nurses, teachers, paraprofessionals, Family Liaison Specialists (FLS) and other relevant Head Start staff of the children referred for follow-up services. - Nurses communicate with parents at drop-off and pick-up and place phone calls to parents who are not available for face-to-face meetings; and solicit interpretation services if required. - Teachers, FLS and paraprofessionals provide additional reminders to parents if needed. - Problem-solve with parents and staff to identify barriers to acquiring follow-up services and identify individualized solutions to address any barriers.

-- Review overweight and obesity rates - Examine percent of children enrolled in vs lacking a health insurance provider or a medical home - Ensure 100 percent of children have received health screenings - Ensure immunizations are up to date and follow-up if needed - Follow-up with children who are to receive appropriate follow-up care - TS Gold results: Social Emotional and Physical domains - Database management system
+- Review overweight and obesity rates - Examine percent of children enrolled in vs lacking a health insurance provider or a medical home - Ensure 100 percent of children have received health screenings on the database management system - Ensure immunizations are up to date and follow-up if needed - Follow-up with children who are to receive appropriate follow-up care - TS Gold results: Social Emotional and Physical domains - Review of Health policies, procedures, and systems

-Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 2 B. 100% of the classrooms will foster a constructive and well-rounded physical/mental health and nutrition environment with supporting daily activities and practices in all DPS HS Classrooms.
-And Through Year 5, 100% of the classrooms will have exposure to daily physical activity, emotional support, and healthy food.
-100% of the classrooms will have exposure to physical activity, emotional support, and healthy food. • 100% of the classrooms will have exposure to physical activity, emotional support, and healthy food.
-100% of the classroom teachers will share schedule and expectations with families.
-By Year 5, 100% of the classrooms will have a system to share classroom expectations with families. • 75% of the classrooms will have a system to share classroom expectations with families.
-85% of the classrooms will have a system to share classroom expectations with families.
+Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 2 B. 100% of the classrooms will foster a constructive and well-rounded physical/mental health and nutrition environment with supportive daily activities and practices in all DPS HS Classrooms.
+And Through Year 5, 100% of the classrooms will have exposure to daily physical activity, emotional support, and healthy hygiene and food. • 100% of the classrooms will have exposure to physical activity, emotional support, and healthy hygiene and food.
+Progress includes: a classroom supplies' budget to enhance exposure to items that support this learning; PD sessions on the importance of a wholistic approach to ECE; and direct access to DPS Head Start staff who are professionally prepared to assist in these areas. • 100% of the classrooms will have exposure to physical activity, emotional support, and healthy hygiene and food.
+Because of COVID, and with the support of DGKHS, progress in health and safety has been substantial and includes: classrooms cleaning supplies, PPE for students and staff, and focus on individualized emotional needs; PD sessions on the importance of a wholistic approach to health, safety, and well-being; and • 100% of the classrooms will have exposure to physical activity, emotional support, and healthy hygiene and food.
+Year 5